MMauro94/cmd-file-utilities/README.md

 * `recursive`: flattens out the directory recursiveley
 * `keepfolders`: doesn't remove the emptied out folders after finishing
 * Duplicates files behavior.
 Must be one of:
-  * `keepdups`: leaves duplicate file names where they are
+  * `keepdups`: leaves files which have duplicate names where they are
   * `deletedups`: deletes files which have duplicate names
   * `renamedups`: renames the files which have duplicates names adding a progressive number (e.g. `file.png` becomes `file_1.png`, `file_2.png` and so on)
   * If no parameter is specified, the program will halt and report back before touching anything.